open-spaced-repetition/srs-benchmark/README.md

 - Transformer: a type of neural network that has gained popularity in recent years due to its superior performance in natural language processing.
 ChatGPT is based on this architecture.
 - SM-2: one of the early algorithms used by SuperMemo, the first spaced repetition software.
 It was developed more than 30 years ago, and it's still popular today.
 [Anki's default algorithm is based on SM-2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html), [Mnemosyne](https://mnemosyne-proj.org/principles.php) also uses it.
 - NN-17: a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
 It has a comparable number of parameters, and according to our estimates, it performs similarly to SM-17.
+- AVG: an "algorithm" that outputs a constant equal to the user's average retention.
+Has no practical applications and is intended only to serve as a baseline.

 For more details about the FSRS algorithm, read this wiki page: [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).